raw-labs/compose-deployment/README.md

 The logs of the drivers can be found in the host directory `/tmp/raw-driver-logs`.
 This directory is mapped to the docker container running the driver.

+## Configuration

+The configuration is in the `conf/` subdirectory, organized by RAW process (frontend, creds, executor, storage).
+The configuration of the driver is a special case, because the driver is launched at runtime by the RAW Executor.
+The Java options used to launch the driver are set in `conf/raw-executor/driver-java-options`.